Phase 1 / May 2026

 Every tools' development comes from a real production need on the floor.
 Each one fixes something the DCC should have done out of the box.

-Built for Maya 2025 (PySide6) and Nuke 15 (PySide2), versioned releases, install procedures, file headers, and a shared dark UI.
+Built for Maya 2025 (PySide6) and Nuke 15 (PySide2), with versioned releases, a proper installer, and a shared dark UI.
 Each tile opens to the longer story.

 TB3DTT turntable scene rendered in Maya Maya